-Mark Lanier is the founder of The Lanier Law Firm, with offices in New York, Houston and Los Angeles.
-Lanier's reputation as one of the country's top trial lawyers is based on courtroom battles involving some of the world's largest companies.
+Mark Lanier is the founder of The Lanier Law Firm, with offices in New York, Houston, Los Angeles and Oklahoma City, Lanier's reputation as one of the country's top trial lawyers is based on courtroom battles involving some of the world's largest companies.
 Lanier won the nation's first verdict over the controversial pain medication VIOXX, and helped clear the way for a nationwide settlement for all VIOXX users.

 Lanier and his team are recognized in prestigious legal journals based on their work in intellectual property and business litigation, and claims involving toxic exposures, serious personal injuries, dangerous prescription drugs, defective products, medical malpractice and maritime law.